modichirag/GSM-VI/README.md

 Other utilities :<br>
 We provide LBFGS initilization for GSM and ADVI. <br>
-We also provide a Monitor class to monitor the KL divergence. <br>
+We also provide a Monitor class to monitor the KL divergence over iterations as the algorithms progress.

-over iterations as the algorithms progress.
-An example on how to use this is in `examples/example_gsm_initializers.py`
+An example on how to use both these is in `examples/example_gsm_initializers.py`